figment-networks/datahub-learn/network-documentation/avalanche/tutorials/add-a-vadilator.md

 When the time reaches `1584021450`, this node will start validating the Primary Network.
 When it reaches `1584121156`, this node will stop validating the Primary Network.
 The staked AVAX will be returned to an address controlled by `username`, and the rewards, if any, will be given to `rewardAddress`.

-## STEP-4 Adding a Subnet Validator
+* Step-4 Adding a Subnet Validator

-### Task-1 Issuing a Subnet Validator Transaction
+- [x] Task-1 Issuing a Subnet Validator Transaction

 Now let’s add the same node to a subnet.
 The following will make more sense if you’ve already done this [tutorial on creating a Subnet](https://avalanche.gitbook.io/avalanche/build/tutorials/platform/create-a-subnet).
 Right now you can only add validators to subnets with API calls, not with Avalanche Wallet.